Skip to main content

 If you know that you’ll make more than the first threshold, then you don’t want to increase your income unnecessarily (selling shares in your brokerage account, selling an investment property, etc.).
 On the other hand, if you already know you’ll be over the first threshold, you can relax until you start getting closer to the next threshold.

-More importantly, if your taxable income in retirement is going to be close to one of the thresholds already, avoiding RMDs or other taxable events becomes even more important.
+If your taxable income is close to one of the thresholds already, avoiding RMDs or other taxable events becomes even more important.
 That’s why you want to look ahead to create a solid gameplan.
+Always coordinate with your accountant or other financial professionals to make sure you're not overpaying by accident.

 Proper Planning Goes a Long Way